 Several UT policies were updated and new policies were created to address the Uniform Guidance.
 A summary of changes is available, which includes links to the revised and new policies.
 Policy will continue to be updated as the implementation of the Uniform Guidance proceeds and its requirements are clarified through practice.

 What is UTC doing to get the word out?

-	ORSP staff members along with our colleagues in the Office of Research

-	Integrity and the Office of Business & Financial Affairs were part of the

-	system-wide UG Working Group which addressed the required changes.
-We were

-	involved in several committees which updated UT Fiscal Policies to ensure

-	that all UT campuses and institutes are in compliance with the UG.
-We will

-	be sending information about the UG and the new and revised UT Fiscal

-	Policies out to campus and hosting informational sessions to provide

-	additional details about the Uniform Guidance and agency implementation.
+ORSP staff members along with our colleagues in the Office of Research Integrity and the Office of Budget and Finance were part of the system-wide UG Working Group which addressed the required changes.
+We were involved in several committees which updated UT Fiscal Policies to ensure that all UT campuses and institutes are in compliance with the UG.
+We will be sending information about the UG and the new and revised UT Fiscal Policies out to campus and hosting informational sessions to provide additional details about the Uniform Guidance and agency implementation.
 Stay tuned for more information!